THE BEST AGRITURISMO FARM STAYS & VINEYARD HOTELS IN SARDINIA IN 2020

-It is rightly famous for its beaches, the Costa Smeralda in particular plays host to a great number of Europe’s most well heeled tourists every summer but it is large enough to have a variety of landscapes and a great deal of superbly isolated rural areas where you can find the kind of rustic, laid back agriturismi that are increasingly rare in places like Tuscany these days.
+It is rightly famous for its beaches; the Costa Smeralda in particular plays host to a great number of Europe’s most well heeled tourists every summer.
+But Sardinia is also large enough to have a variety of landscapes and a great deal of superbly isolated rural areas where you can find the kind of rustic, laid back agriturismi that are increasingly rare in places like Tuscany these days.

 Sardinia is an ancient place, the Romans didn’t get here until 238 after a defeat of the Carthaginians when they then had to take over the Carthaginians job of quelling various revolts by the indigenous tribes of the island.
 The Roman legacy is less notable in Sardinia than some of the ancient peoples who lived there before, particularly the Nuraghic People, and you’ll find ruins of their rounded prehistoric dwellings known as nuraghi scattered all around.

 Probably the best examples are Nuraghe Su Nuraxi in the centre of the island, Nuraghe Losa near Abbasanta in the west, and Nuraghe Santu Antine, in the so-called Valley of the Nuraghi near Alghero in the north west.

 There are many more though, literally thousands, and if you ask locals in any area, or at any agriturismo, they will point you in the direction of the nearest one.
 These structures are very symbolic of Sardinia and the Nuraghic identity is still a source of pride for Sardinians.

 WHERE TO GO: SARDINIA RURAL HIGHLIGHTS